 Condition requirement Means of monitoring during period under review Compliance achieved?
-Ensure that the analysis required by 12 (c) is carried out in an International Accreditation New Zealand (IANZ) accredited laboratory Assessment of injection data Yes The data required by conditions 11 & 12 above, for each calendar month, is required to be submitted by the 28th day of the following month Receipt of satisfactory data by the date specified Yes The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification Yes 6.
-All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH; conductivity; chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Yes The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Yes 9.
-Consent review provision N/A N/A Overall assessment of consent compliance nis consent Overall assessment of administrative perfor and environmental performance in respect of mance in respect of this consent High High
+13. Ensure that the analysis required by 12 (c) is carried out in an International Accreditation New Zealand (IANZ) accredited laboratory Assessment of injection data Yes 14.
+The data required by conditions 11 & 12 above, for each calendar month, is required to be submitted by the 28th day of the following month Receipt of satisfactory data by the date specified Yes 15.
+The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification Yes 16.
+All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH; conductivity; chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes 17.
+All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken Yes 18.
+The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Receipt of satisfactory report by 31 August each year Yes 19.
+Consent review provision N/A N/A Overall assessment of consent compliance a this consent Overall assessment of administrative perform nd environmental performance in respect of High High